Returnless-com/returnless-v1-connector-magento2/README.md

 ## About Returnless ##
-With Returnless, you can easily automize and optimize your return proces by setting up a custom return form for your e-commerce webshop.
+With Returnless, you can easily automate and optimize your return proces by setting up a custom return form for your e-commerce webshop.
 We can help you to reduce your returns costs and -percentage, while making your consumers happy with a unique return experience.

 Using the Returnless Connector for Magento 2, you can connect your return form with your Magento 2 backend, so that we can load the order information from your store.
 A customer will enter the order increment ID + customer emailaddress so that we can load all relevent order items related to the order.
 To use the Magento Connector, you will need a [Pro subscription](https://www.returnless.com/tarieven) for Returnless.